terminal42/contao-bynder/README.md

 - [ ] Support the picker wizard in Contao, not only the FileTree widget
 - [ ] Support other assets, not only `image`
 - [ ] Support Contao's important part based on `activeOriginalFocusPoint`?
-- [ ] Import meta data such as description?
-Multilingual?
 - [ ] More?

 ## Installation